gauenk/vnlb/README.md

-Python+GPU Implementation of VNLB
+Python Implementation of VNLB (Pytorch & Numba)
 =========================================
-A Python+GPU Implementation for Video Non-Local Bayesian Denoising.
-[The C++ code originally is from Pablo Arias](https://github.com/pariasm/vnlb).
-[A Swig-Python Wrapper of the C++ Code is available here](https://github.com/gauenk/svnlb).
+A Python Implementation for Video Non-Local Bayesian Denoising.

 Install